 Prof. Lisa Fiorentini

-I am a Clinical Assistant Professor in the Electrical and Computer Engineering Department at The Ohio State University, and Associate Fellow at the Center for Automotive Research (CAR).
-I received my BS and MS in Electrical Engineering from Universita' Politecnica delle Marche, Italy, in 2003 and I received her MS and PhD from The Ohio State University in 2007 and 2010, respectively, under the supervision of Prof. Andrea Serrani.
+I am a Clinical Associate Professor in the Electrical and Computer Engineering Department at The Ohio State University, and Associate Fellow at the Center for Automotive Research (CAR).
+I received my BS and MS in Electrical Engineering from Universita' Politecnica delle Marche, Italy, in 2003 and I received my MS and PhD from The Ohio State University in 2007 and 2010, respectively, under the supervision of Prof. Andrea Serrani.
 From 2010 to August 2013 I worked as Research Associate and Senior Research Associate at the Center for Automotive Research at The Ohio State University.
+In August 2013 I have joined thhe ECE department as a Faculty member.
 My research interest lies in the field of control and system theory: nonlinear and adaptive control; robust control; modeling; tracking and regulation problems; system analysis and optimization.
 UGVs control: optimal task assignment; mission-level path planning; SLAM; high-level and low-level control.
 Embedded systems and sensor fusion.
 Autonomy in vehicles.
 Control applications in robotics, aerospace and automotive engineering.

 Welcome to my website